Picking a Profitable Niche for Your Online Business

 For each niche topic you will go through the steps below, and to help illustrate these steps, we're going to walk through the process myself using the niche of yoga as an example.

 1. Do a Google search of keywords related to your niche.
 Search for the broad topic, as well as more specific aspects of that niche.

 2. Do a keyword search.
 There are several services out there.
 But we like to go to the source and use the Google AdWords Keyword Planner.
 It’s free although you do need to sign up for AdWords if you haven’t already.
 There you search for those same keywords.
 If you see above 10,000 searches per month for your “main” keyword and 50,000 total for the other related but more specific keywords that’s usually a good indicator of a winning online business niche.

 In our example, “yoga” yielded 1.2 million searches, “yoga pants” – 368,000, “yoga videos” – 49,500, and “yoga course” – 1,200.
 These are good numbers.
 There is a ready market out there for our niche.

 3. Check out Amazon.
 This behemoth online retailer is a great research tool, too.
 (Just resist the urge to buy something while scanning the site!)
 Here you’re going to search for those same keywords, as well as others related to your niche.
 When we searched for yoga-related terms, there were a ton of results – thousands of yoga products, from instructional DVDs to yoga mats to yoga clothes.
 It’s another great indicator that a yoga business will work well.
 Amazon is also a great place for you to make money selling your own digital books on Amazon.

-Another more traditional way to do this is to go a local bookstore/magazine stand.
+Another more traditional way to do this is to go to a local bookstore/magazine stand.
 If there are publications that cover your niche then there is probably profit potential in that market.

-4. Finally, affiliate marketing sites like Clickbank.com are helfpul.
+4. Finally, affiliate marketing sites like Clickbank.com are helpful.
 This particular site specializes in information products like ebooks.
 But there are plenty of other affiliate sites out there.
 Do a search for your niche.
 If there are many products available, that means a ready market.